Unifying attractor and non-attractor models of inflation under a single soft theorem: Modulation of short wavelengths in co-moving coordinates

-Nevertheless, recall that (\ref{our-result-2}) was derived assuming that $D_L$ defined in (\ref{D_L-def}) evolves quickly to a constant after horizon crossing.
-This is valid as long as the time evolution of $H^2 A$ does not compete with the decaying factor $a^{-3}$ in (\ref{dot-zeta-f-dot-zeta-L}).
-Thus, our result (\ref{our-result-2}) remains valid for general backgrounds (attractor and/or non-attractor) where $H^2 A$ evolve slowly.
+To finish this section, recall that Eq.~(\ref{our-result-2}) was derived assuming that $D_L$ defined in (\ref{D_L-def}) is nearly constant, reflecting the fact that $\delta p_{\rm nad}$ is suppressed for long-wavelength perturbations (and therefore, that the evolution of $\zeta_L$ is adiabatic).
 Of course, this is not automatically ensured by the general dynamics of $\zeta_L$.
-For instance, during a sharp transition between ultra-slow roll and slow-roll phases can affect the evolution of $D_L$.
-In fact, in~\cite{Cai:2017bxr} it was found that the bispectrum can pick a large value if such transitions happen, but it becomes suppressed if the transitions are soft, in agreement with our result~(\ref{our-result-2}).
-Moreover, in the recent work~\cite{Suyama:2021adn}, the obstruction of taking $D_L$ as a constant was surpassed, and a more general result for the bispectrum in co-moving coordinates was obtained, in agreement with that of~\cite{Cai:2017bxr}.
+For instance, a sharp transition between ultra-slow roll and slow-roll phases can affect the evolution of $D_L$ by producing a large non-adiabatic pressure.
+For instance, in~\cite{Cai:2017bxr} it was found that the bispectrum can be enhanced if such transitions happen, but it becomes suppressed if the transitions are smooth, in agreement with our result~(\ref{our-result-2}).
+As a matter of fact, the obstruction of taking $D_L$ as a constant was addressed in~\cite{Suyama:2021adn}, and an alternative result for the bispectrum in co-moving coordinates was obtained, in agreement with that of~\cite{Cai:2017bxr}.
+We notice that $a(t)$ in our definition~(\ref{zeta-background-a}) is representative of the background in general, as the equation of motion for $\zeta$ will contain $a(t)$ and further time derivatives of it (\emph{i.e.} $H$, $\epsilon$ and $\eta$).
+In Ref.~\cite{Suyama:2021adn} a second background quantity $\dot \phi$, in addition to $a(t)$, was considered in the definition~(\ref{zeta-background-a}).
+With that second quantity, our step performed in Eq.~(\ref{zeta_S-modulation-steps}) involves a new background function $\frac{\partial \bar \phi}{\partial \bar t} = (1 - \dot \xi^0 - \frac{\ddot \phi}{\dot \phi} \xi^0 ) \dot \phi (t + \xi^0 ) = (1 - \dot \xi^0 ) \dot \phi (t)$ in addition to $\bar a (\bar t) = a (t + \xi^0 ) e^{D_L}$.
+However, as we have shown, the pair $\frac{\partial \bar \phi}{\partial \bar t}$ and $\bar a(\bar t)$ respect the same equations as $\dot \phi (t)$ and $a(t)$, thus it is enough to keep $\bar a (\bar t)$ in ~(\ref{zeta-background-a}) with the understanding that $H$, $\epsilon$ and $\eta$ are derived from $a$.
+It is possible to show that \be \frac{\partial \bar \phi}{\partial \bar t} = \left( 1+ \frac{3}{\epsilon H}\dot D_L - \frac{6+\eta-2\epsilon}{2\epsilon H^2 (\eta -2\epsilon)} \ddot D_L \right)\dot \phi, \ee from where one sees that by considering $\frac{\partial \bar \phi}{\partial \bar t}$ as an additional quantity in~(\ref{zeta-background-a}) allows one to see explicitly the role of time derivatives of $D_L$ in the modulation.
+However, if $\delta p_{\rm nad}$ remains suppressed, and therefore $D_L$ remains constant, one can perform the step of Eq.~(\ref{zeta-scaling-DL}) without worrying about the role $\dot \phi$.